cwgis/vimrc/README.md

 	i. `space` to clear search highlighting and any message.

+	j. `tt` to toggle Tagbar on and off

 3. Remove tailing whitespace automatically while saving.

 4. Show tab and whitespace symbols.